orlandoegaleano/HyperGrowth/README.md

 Prerequisites:

-    Ensure that Node.js, Node Package Manager (NPM), and ngrok are installed on your machine.
+    Ensure that Node.js and Node Package Manager (NPM) are installed on your machine.
     Install the Expo Go app on your phone or on your emulated android phone.

 Clone the Repository: